 A simple example is all command & control (C&C) observables are rated based on a C&C classification.
 This means that all observables – from the 100s of data feeds – that have C&C will have a similar score based on the grouping within the C&C classification.

 The Observable Score is a combination of all three aspects (source, classification, criticality).
 Organizations can easily determine how source, criticality, and classifications influence the Observable score by visual inspection as individual aspects are changed.
 As organizations change each aspect they influence more or less Observables that are within that category.
 For example, if they change the source score, then all observables from that source will be influenced somewhat by that score change.
 ScoutPrime automatically recalculates the score for that source’s score change, updating all Observables and all elements associated with that Observable.
 A single change allows organizations to update scoring and relevancy across hundreds of millions of elements and Observables.

 An element is any networked asset.
-It could be an application (malware or not), a device (IP or Domain) or a user.
+It could be an application (Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. or not), a device (IP or Domain) or a user.

 All elements have scores.
 If there are no Observables associated with a particular element, then that element receives a default assessment score.
 As Observables are associated with elements, those elements’ scores are calculated based on the combination of Observables with which they are directly associated.

 Networked elements do not exist in isolation from other elements.
 Therefore, the scoring engine takes into account the combination of elements and their scores and provides scores on relationships and containers.
 For example, a CIDR may have multiple IP elements that have a score.
 That CIDR would assume a score based on the composite elements.
 A domain name that has multiple IPs associated with it would receive a score based on the multiple IPs, as well as any directly associated Observables.